 Katelynn has been a 4-H member for six years and is the secretary of the Starting Farmers 4-H Club.
 According to Katelynn's advisor, Jerry Schmidt, "The list of Katelynn's accomplishments and leadership abilities is strong.
 She is always willing to help the younger members of the club at any time."

-Katelynn just completed her first year of a two-year term on Junior Fair Board, where she was selected as Junior Fair Board Rookie of the Year by her peers.
+Katelynn just completed her first year of a two-year term on the Junior Fair Board, where she was selected as Junior Fair Board Rookie of the Year by her peers.
 She is a 4-H camp counselor and volunteers countless hours of her summer helping staff in the Shelby County Extension Office.
 Katelynn was selected as one of two teens to represent Shelby County 4-H in Washington D.C. this summer at Citizenship Washington Focus (CWF), a state-level leadership opportunity for accomplished 4-H teens.
 Katelynn also won Grand Champion Meat Pen of Rabbits and Reserve Grand Champion Single Fryer Rabbit at the 2018 Junior Fair.

 Award #3: Samantha Gaerke

-Samantha Gaerke has been a member of Russia Livestock 4-H Club for 13 years and is currently in the role of Secretary.
+Samantha Gaerke has been a member of the Russia Livestock 4-H Club for 13 years and is currently in the role of Secretary.
 She has taken a wide variety of projects including drawing, painting, photography, poultry, sewing, creative writing, and others.
-She has had the opportunity to participate both at county and state level competitions.
+She has had the opportunity to participate both at county and state-level competitions.
 She admits that her hardest project she ever took was sewing a Japanese Kimono.
 Samantha has also been a member of the Shelby County Junior Leaders for 4 years and a Shelby County 4-H Camp Counselor for 3 years.
-In addition Samantha was a 2017 Ohio 4-H Citizen Washington Focus (CWF) Delegate.
+In addition, Samantha was a 2017 Ohio 4-H Citizen Washington Focus (CWF) Delegate.
 Samantha is currently serving her 2nd year on the Shelby County Junior Fair Board.

-At Russia Local High School, is a member of the National Honor Society, Academia, Envirothon, Future Teachers of America (FTA), Russia Science Olympiad, Concert Band, Marching Band, and Pep Band, and has participated the County Art Show.
-She has received awards as top student in both Spanish and Art.
+At Russia Local High School, is a member of the National Honor Society, Academia, Envirothon, Future Teachers of America (FTA), Russia Science Olympiad, Concert Band, Marching Band, and Pep Band, and has participated in the County Art Show.
+She has received awards as the top student in both Spanish and Art.
 She is a 4.0 student.
 She also has played Varsity Russia High School Volleyball team for 4 years and was captain her senior year.
 Samantha also is on the Varsity Bowling Team.

 Beyond 4-H and school, Samantha has participated in Buckeye Girls State thru the American Legion Post 355.
 She is a Community Blood Donor and a member of the Farm Bureau.
 She was a counselor for Conservation Day Camp for 2 years.
 Samantha is also a member at Saint Remy Catholic Church where she is involved as a Vocational Bible School Leader, is a member of Stella Maria, and Saint Remy Leadership Group.